tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 I> ### Common Guides
 I>
 I> This chapter provides instructions on how to set up the various technologies that you'll be using throughout Tango with Django that we believe will work on the largest number of systems.
-However, every computer setup is different -- different versions of software, different operating systems, etc. These differences make providing universal setup guides very difficult to do.
+However, every computer setup is different, with different versions of software installed.
+These differences make providing universal setup guides very difficult to do.
 I>
 I> If you are using this book as part of a course, you may be provided with setup instructions unique to your lab computers.
 Follow these instructions instead -- a majority of the setup work will likely be taken care of for you already.
 I>